A perfect 12-day getaway to several of Africa's finest game reserves, in both Kenya and Tanzania.

 We leave the mega-city this morning, travelling north as we climb to the edge of the escarpment.
 We pause on the lip of the escarpment to take in the sweeping views over the Great Rift Valley of East Africa.
 Then we descend into the scenic Rift Valley and head to the Mount Longonot volcano.

-Taking a hike in the Mount Longonot National Park we soak up the beautiful scenery and look out for wildlife and birds.
+Taking a hike in the Mount Longonot National Park this afternoon, we soak up the beautiful scenery and look out for wildlife and birds.
 We stop for a picnic lunch on our hike overlooking the entire escarpment.

 From Mount Longonot it is a short drive to our campsite on the shores of Lake Naivasha.
 Spend the evening relaxing at camp and have dinner around the campfire.